Stefan-Pasch/CultureBERT/README.md

 You can use this notebook to apply CultureBERT to predict corporate culture on your own text.
 Using this tutorial/notebook does not require deeper knowledge of transformer-based models and natural language processing (NLP).

-Please cite: Koch, Sebastian; Pasch, Stefan (2022): CultureBERT: Fine-Tuning Transformer Based Language Models for Corporate Culture.
+Please cite: Koch, Sebastian; Pasch, Stefan (2022): CultureBERT: Measuring Corporate Culture With Transformer-Based Language Models.
 Available online at http://arxiv.org/abs/2212.00509.

 Check: https://huggingface.co/CultureBERT/